EarthAsylum/eacKeyValue/readme.md

 #### Optional constants:

-Set the maximum number of records to hold before a commit.

-     define( 'EAC_KEYVALUE_AUTO_COMMMIT', int );             //  default: 1,000

-When scheduling an automatic purge, set the interval to schedule.
+When scheduling the automatic purge, set the interval to schedule.
 Must be a valid WP schedule name.

      define( 'EAC_KEYVALUE_PURGE_SCHEDULE', string|false );  // default: 'daily'

-When scheduling an automatic purge, set the initial start time as timestamp or strtotime.
+When scheduling the automatic purge, set the initial start time as timestamp or strtotime.

      define( 'EAC_KEYVALUE_PURGE_START', int|string|false ); // default: 'tomorrow 2:15am'

+Set the maximum number of records to hold before a database commit.

+     define( 'EAC_KEYVALUE_AUTO_COMMMIT', int );             //  default: 1,000

->   If the installed object cache has the 'delayed_writes' property set (`$wp_object_cache->delayed_writes`), this value will override the default (1,000) auto commit.
+>   If the installed object cache has the `delayed_writes` property set (`$wp_object_cache->delayed_writes`), this value will override the default auto commit.

 ### Installation